 Arrupe Jesuit makes a college preparatory education an attainable goal for families, who due to financial need, do not have the opportunity to receive a private, Catholic school education.

-Arrupe Jesuit serves 448 students from 385 households across 55 zip codes and 94 different feeder schools (93% of our student body is Hispanic, 2% African-American, 2% multiracial, 2% Caucasian, and 1% other).
+Arrupe Jesuit serves 418 students from 386 households across 45 zip codes and 93 different feeder schools

-75% of Arrupe students qualify for federal free and reduced lunch for the 2020-2021 school year.
+78% of Arrupe students qualified for federal free and reduced lunch for the 2021-2022 school year

 Preparing Students for Success in College and Beyond

-100% of Arrupe Jesuit’s fourteen graduating classes were accepted into at least one college or university of their choice.
+100% of Arrupe Jesuit’s fifteen graduating classes were accepted into at least one college or university of their choice.

-Members of the Class of 2020 are attending 18 different colleges and universities, including our first graduate to attend an Ivy League university.
+Members of the Class of 2021 are attending 22 different colleges and universities.

 Response to a critical community need